x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbSequence/restart_en.md

 ##DESCRIPTION##

-Get the next value of current sequence.
-Generally the values can be unique.
+Restart the sequence.
+The sequence value will be set back to the start.

 ##PARAMETERS##